acmesh-official/acme.sh/README.md

 ```
 First argument " /home/wwwroot/aa.com" is the web root folder

-Second argument "aa.com" is the domain you want to issue cert for.
+Second argument "aa.com" is the main domain you want to issue cert for.

 Third argument is the additional domain list you want to use.
-Comma sperated list,  Optional.
+Comma separated list,  It's Optional.

-'You must point and bind all the domains to the same webroot dir:/home/wwwroot/aa.com'
+You must point and bind all the domains to the same webroot dir:`/home/wwwroot/aa.com`

 The cert will be placed in `~/.le/aa.com/`